joao8tunes/dict2dataframe/README.md

-# JSON to Table Converter
+# Dict to Dataframe Converter

 This is a Python package designed to convert JSON data into tabular format, a common task in the daily work of engineers and data scientists.
 With this tool, you can easily transform JSON data into a tabular representation,